 Bank anglers often do well fishing with bait, such as nightcrawlers or prepared baits including PowerBait.
 Lures and flies also can catch trout for bank anglers but are less commonly used.

 If you could use more information about catching these fish, check out Trout Fishing: Basic How-To Techniques and Tips.

 ODFW informs anglers that you may catch trout with visible parasites known as copepods.
 These aren’t harmful to humans when fish are cooked, and you can scrape them off before cooking the fish.

 Biologists actually prefer that you keep fish with copepods (within a legal limit) because this may help contain the spread of the parasite to more fish.

-ODFW also plants the lake with some young spring Chinook smolts, which grow into keeper-sized and sometimes quite large landlocked salmon.
+ODFW also sometimes plants the lake with some young spring Chinook smolts, which grow into keeper-sized and occasionally quite large landlocked salmon.

 These freshwater Chinook can be caught trolling various kinds of lures and also strike bait, and they are counted as trout in a daily limit.